Content Studio: How do I create game score graphics for my display

 SampleData.jpg

-• You can also use the align tools under the Format tab to help align the elements to one another on the graphic.
+• Align tools under the Format tab to help align the elements to one another on the graphic.

 AlignTools.jpg

-7. Continue adding any data fields you may need for your sport by repeating steps 4-6.
+1. Continue adding any data fields you may need for your sport by repeating the above steps.

-1. One way to really make your GIP graphic pop is to use MediaRTD to display a graphic instead of a data field itself.
-You set this up ahead of time and the graphics update automatically.
-You see this used a lot with team logos instead of just displaying the team name.
+One way to really make your GIP graphic pop is to use MediaRTD to display a graphic instead of a data field itself.
+This is setup up ahead of time and the graphics update automatically.
+This is used a lot with team logos instead of just displaying the team name.
 Or having a graphic indicator for time outs left, instead of just seeing a number.
-This is very easy to accomplish.

 • For timeout indicators, have individual graphics named 1.png, 2.png, and 3.png.
 These numbers correspond with the number of time outs left, and the images themselves should show that.